Achieve a healthy weight

 Finding the right balance between how much, how often and what we eat, and finding activities we enjoy and can do regularly is important.

 Find out how you and your family can:

 Havering’s Prevention of Obesity Strategy aims to make it easier for residents to eat healthily and be more active.
-The approach taken in the strategy is summarised below, and the full the full Prevention of Obesity Strategy can be found here.
+Read the full Prevention of Obesity Strategy.